pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Creates a for loop statement`:

-1. repetition statement from 42 to 123
+1. repetition statement from number four to 123
-2. repetition statement from 42 to 140 step expression variable i plus number 5
+2. repetition statement from number 43 to number four step expression variable i plus number 5
 3. repetition statement for every car of constant cars
 4. repetition statement for every animal of earth
 5. repetition statement for every prime of variable primes